Edmond H. Fischer: Career and research

-Reversible protein phosphorylation
+Protein phosphorylation/hydrolysis cycle

 Six months after his arrival in Seattle, Fischer learnt of fellow biochemist from the same university, Edwin G. Krebs, who was also trying to answer a similar question on where muscles received the energy that they needed to contract.
 Fischer began collaborating with Krebs, and the duo began their investigations on glycogen phosphorylase, an enzyme that had been discovered by the husband and wife pair of Gerty Cori and Carl Ferdinand Cori who had won the Nobel Prize for the discovery in 1947.
 Krebs had earlier studied the enzyme in the muscle tissue, while Fischer had studied the enzyme in a potato.
 The duo realized a discrepancy in that the enzyme in the muscle required an additional chemical to function, while the potato did not require that additional chemical.
-Krebs and Fischer defined a series of reactions leading to the activation/inactivation of this enzyme as triggered by hormones and calcium, and in the process discovering reversible protein phosphorylation.
-They had discovered that the muscle enzyme was regulated by the addition and removal of phosphate groups in a process called reversible phosphorylation.
+Krebs and Fischer defined a series of reactions leading to the activation/inactivation of this enzyme as triggered by hormones and calcium, and in the process discovering the cycle of protein phosphorylation and hydrolysis.

-Explained simply, reversible protein phosphorylation works like this: a protein kinase moves a phosphate group from adenosine triphosphate (ATP) to a protein, converting it to adenosine diphosphate (ADP).
+Explained simply, the cycle works like this: a protein kinase moves a phosphate group from adenosine triphosphate (ATP) to a protein, converting it to adenosine diphosphate (ADP).
 The shape and the function of this protein is thus altered enabling it to take part in converting glycogen into glucose which is used for fuel for muscular contractions.
-When the protein has completed its role a different protein phosphatase removes the phosphate and the protein reverts to its original state.
-This cycle takes place to control an enormous number of metabolic processes.
+When the protein has completed its role a different enzyme, phosphatase, catalyses hydrolysis of the phosphorylated protein, which reverts to its original state.
+This cycle takes place to control many metabolic processes.